levin109/StockPriceAxis/README.md

 # StockPriceAxis
-An web based JavaScript axis that can show stock  price dynamically,on realtime.
+A web based JavaScript axis that can show stock  price dynamically,on realtime.